Read, eat, travel.

 But not necessarily in that order.
 And sometimes all at once.

 Our trip to Mallorca was motivated largely by the need for sunshine and tasty things.
-In fact, the whole jaunt was dubbed ‘Operation Sunshine and Sangria,’ and earned itself its own hashtag on Instagram.
+In fact, the whole jaunt was dubbed ‘Operation Sunshine and Sangria’ (it even earned its own hashtag on Instagram!).
 But we didn’t only drink our way through Palma – we ate our way through as well.
+The food in Mallorca certainly encouraged such action on our part.
 Here are some of the favorites from the week.